danpla/dpscreenocr/doc/manual.md

 ## Notification area icon

-dpScreenOcr has an icon in the notification area.
+dpScreenOCR has an icon in the notification area.
 You can toggle visibility of the window either from the icon's context menu or by activating the icon (left or middle mouse click, depending on the platform).